zafahi/zafahi/README.md

 # 💫 About Me:

-🚀 Eager to grow by learning through mistakes, feedback, and real coding practice.
+🚀 Eager to grow by learning through mistakes, feedback, and real coding practice
-💡 Passionate about learning new technologies and building practical projects.
+💡 Passionate about technology and eager to learn by building real-world, practical projects
-📘 Motivated to explore real-world challenges and keep improving through hands-on experience.
+📘 Motivated to explore real-world challenges and continuously improve through hands-on experience

----

-💡 Tech and innovation enthusiast with a love for building things that matter.

 - 👨‍💻 Exploring front-end and back-end development through personal projects
 - 🛠️ Familiar with C, Python, and Java